 Commonly, there is no need to digitise every single legacy record ever created.
 For larger organisations this can be a very costly exercise, and without the correct discovery exercise, often this decision can lead to little return of investment, both financially or with no improvements to business processes or customer/employee experience.

-That why Crown’s unique approach in completing a thorough understanding of our customers business, the way they operate, and how they manage their corporate data is vital in helping our customers make the right choice.
+This is why Crown’s unique approach in completing a thorough understanding of our customers business, the way they operate, and how they manage their corporate data, is vital in helping our customers make the right choice.

 Some areas, as an example, where converting documents to a digital format is the right thing to do include: